-Before you redesign your law firm's website or start a new internet marketing campaign, it's vital that you pay attention to the Virginia Rules of Professional Conduct related to internet marketing.
+Before you redesign your law firm's website or start a new internet marketing campaign, you should pay attention to the Virginia Rules of Professional Conduct related to internet marketing.
 Here you can read the applicable bar rules for attorney advertising.
 Any additional information can be found in the comments to each rule and the advisory ethics opinions interpreting the rules.

 Although the rules in the State of Virginia are restrictive, an attorney can stay in full compliance while still having an extremely effective internet marketing campaign.
-It is possible to be ethical and create a strong Internet prescene for your site.
-Posting blog posts, using the right search enginge terms, participating in a lawyer referral service and having an strong website can help you market to your clients online.
+It is possible to be ethical and create a strong Internet presence for your site.

 Virginia Rules of Professional Conduct - Find the rules of professional conduct and ethics for attorneys in the State of Virginia.